-In this DecuSoft blog, we will look at emerging long-term compensation programs and long-term performance policies among the leading U.S. corporations.
-We’ll go into current and “best practices” for long-term incentive plans, implementation issues, and compensation committee strategies.
-We will also discuss the prevalence and mix of long-term vehicles granted, the duration of long-term incentive commitment intervals, the use of relative performance metrics, and an update on shareholder advisory group policy revisions.
+In this DecuSoft blog, we examine emerging long-term compensation programs and long-term performance policies among the leading U.S. corporations.
+We go over “best practices” for long-term incentive plans, implementation issues, and compensation committee strategies.
+We also discuss the mix of long-term vehicles granted, the duration of long-term incentive commitment intervals, the use of relative performance metrics, and an update on shareholder advisory group policy revisions.

 There are a few design factors to remember if you’re planning a new incentive plan or modifying an existing incentive plan.
-You should know what your strategic plan and approach are when looking at your reward package, whether it’s periodic or long-term.
-Knowing what’s crucial and what success metrics can drive such specific expectations and habits is essential.
-You must ensure that the compensation options are adequately balanced with responsible results and, ideally, you’re reducing risk in the process.
+Knowing what success metrics can drive specific expectations and habits is essential.
+Compensation options should be balanced with responsible results and, ideally, you’re reducing risk in the process.

 Understanding Long-Term Incentive Plan (LTIP)

-Long-term incentives are rewards that are earned and paid based upon the achievement of goals over a longer period of time or a period exceeding one year and those goals might be based on either stock price or business performance.
-It’s also important to take a holistic approach to provide compensation – if it’s short- or long-term, cash vs. bonds, the kinds of vehicles you’re using, and so forth.
-Both of these are crucial design factors.
-You should ensure that your LTIP is working from a position of strength, and this should be your primary priority.
+Long-term incentives are earned based on the achievement of goals over a longer period of time.
+The goals may be based on stock price or business performance.
+It’s important to take a holistic approach to compensation – if it’s short- or long-term, cash vs. bonds, the kinds of vehicles you’re using, and so forth.

-Think about what vehicles would draw, inspire, and retain executives while planning a long-term reward package.
+Think about what vehicles would draw, inspire, and retain executives.
 What strategies would you use to help them drive organizational success and accomplish the organization’s strategic goals?
-By generating value for lenders, other partners, and borrowers, as well as providing wealth.

-The external environment plays an important role in determining LTIPs as well because these factors can continue to influence executive compensation.
+The external environment plays an important role in determining LTIPs.
+External factors can continue to influence executive compensation.
 The media is often focused on executive pay and perceived pay issues or disparities present in publicly traded firms.
 We need to ask when creating LTIP, how will the press respond?
-While it shouldn’t drive how you or your compensation committee establish a compensation program, it should definitely be a consideration.
+This should definitely be a consideration.

 The government plays an important role with the regulations that have been put into place in the past couple of years.
 An example of one of these regulations is “Say on Pay” or regulations that have been proposed which may or may not come about, like pay for performance rules and others.
-It’s important to know what’s happening in the legal system and what compliance requirements you may be required to follow when designing a long-term incentive program.
+You know what’s happening in the legal system and what compliance requirements you may be required to follow.

-When designing a long-term incentive plan think in terms of your competitors and other companies.
+Think in terms of your competitors and other companies.
 What programs are they implementing?
-We are now seeing a move towards refining equity plans more focused on pay for performance.
+We’re seeing a move towards refining equity plans more focused on pay for performance.
 This is because shareholders and other investors are focused on these metrics.
-Knowing what your competitors do is an important consideration.
-You want to remain competitive and with other companies in your industry when designing compensation plans.
+Knowing what your competitors do is crucial.
+You want to remain competitive and with other companies in your industry.

 When Do Workers Earn Long-Term Incentive Plan Benefits?